'Snowfall' Split Innit? Here's Why Fans Suspect Lori Harvey And Damson Idris Brick By Brick Broke Up After 1 Year Of Dating

 Fans noted that they don’t follow each other, which is usually a sign of trouble, if not the end of the road.

-In early October, Lori posted a picture of Damson sleeping on her shoulder on Instagram Stories.
+In early October, Lori posted a picture of Damson sleeping on her shoulder on her Instagram Stories.

 Now, it’s likely a wrap, and the jokes about Lori’s PR relationship contracts are flying.
 Some are already plotting on their potentially single crushes.
 Others are a little crushed after rooting for their love story.